virtual-labs/ph3-exp-template/experiment/README.md

   ]
   ```
 For more details, please click [here](https://github.com/virtual-labs/ph3-lab-mgmt/blob/dev/docs/quiz.md)
-Please consider running your JSON files through a JSON validator like https://jsonlint.com/ for smoother debugging.
+Please ensure that your JSON files are validated through a JSON validator like https://jsonlint.com/ for smoother debugging.

+4. ### theory.md
+ This file should contain the theoretical principles or statements that explain the facts or phenomena behind the experiment.
+Use graphs, tables, images, and other illustrative tools where necessary.
+You may also incorporate LaTeX for mathematical or scientific notations, as demonstrated in this [example](https://virtual-labs.github.io/exp-adder-circuit-iiith/procedure.html).

+5. ### procedure.md
+This file outlines the step-by-step instructions for completing the experiment.
+You may include graphs, tables, images, and other visual aids to enhance clarity.
+Refer to this [example](https://virtual-labs.github.io/exp-adder-circuit-iiith/procedure.html) for guidance on formatting and structuring the procedure section.

-### simulation folder
+6. ### simulation folder
 The simulation folder contains the essential files needed to power the experiment's interactive simulation.
 This is where you upload all the necessary files for the simulation to function correctly.

 Please follow these guidelines: